jeffshurtliff/khoros/README.md

 ## Reporting Issues
 Issues can be reported within the [GitHub repository](https://github.com/jeffshurtliff/khoros/issues).

+## Roadmap
+Upcoming improvements to the library can be found in the [2020 Roadmap on GitHub](https://github.com/jeffshurtliff/khoros/projects/1).

 ## Disclaimer
 This package is considered unofficial and is in no way endorsed or supported by [Khoros, LLC](https://www.khoros.com).